 The BHOP provides grants to community-based breast cancer programs with the goal of linking medically underserved women to breast health education and screening services.

 This website has a searchable database of programs for people ages 55 and over that may help pay costs of prescription drugs, health care, utilities, and other essential items or services.

 Bureau of Primary Health Care – Find a Health Center

 This is a searchable database of clinics that provide low-cost or free care, and charge based on income.
-Users can enter an address or zip code, or state and county for a list of clinics in their area.
+Users can enter a zip code or city and state for a list of clinics in their area.

 CancerCare – Get Help

 This website has information on financial assistance programs for cancer-related costs, including transportation, home care, pain medication, and more.
 There is also general information on finding assistance.

 Centers for Disease Control and Prevention (CDC) – State or Territorial Health Departments

 This website has links to state and territorial health departments, many of which have programs for low-income and uninsured individuals.

 Foundation for Health Coverage Education

-This organization helps uninsured people find coverage by offering an online database of programs, state-by-state guides, and more.
+This organization helps uninsured people find coverage by offering an online database of programs and links to other resources.

 This is a non-profit organization that provides financial assistance to people who have health insurance but need help with copayments, coinsurance, deductibles, and premiums for certain treatments.